 The way Al tells it, Sadie was the daughter of Hekzebiah Hawkins, one of the town’s first settlers, who had the dubious distinction of being the “homeliest gal in all them hills.”
 After waiting not-so-patiently for 15 years for a suitor to show up at her door, not a single prospective husband arrived to court her.
 With each passing year, Sadie became more and more panicky, as did her father, who did not relish the idea of supporting a spinster daughter for the rest of her days.

-So, figuring he had nothing to lose; he called all the unmarried men of Dogpatch together and declared it Sadie Hawkins Day.
-In a reversal of Atalanta’s race in ancient Greek mythology, the idea of the race placed Sadie in hot pursuit of the town’s bachelors, and whichever “lucky” chap she managed to catch became her lawful wedded husband.
+So, figuring he had nothing to lose, he called all the unmarried men of Dogpatch together and declared it Sadie Hawkins Day.
+In a reversal of Atalanta’s race in ancient Greek mythology, the race placed Sadie in hot pursuit of the town’s bachelors; the “lucky” chap she managed to catch became her lawful wedded husband.
 Or, as her Paw explained it, “When ah fires [my gun], all o’ yo’ kin start a-runnin!
 When ah fires agin—after givin’ yo’ a fair start—Sadie starts a runnin’.
 Th’ one she ketches’ll be her husbin.”
 Pure poetry.

 This entire Sadie Hawkins Day story line was a plot device concocted by Al Capp for the romance between main characters Abner and Daisy Mae, which had a bit of a Ross and Rachel from “Friends” quality to it.
 Eventually, Capp put everyone out of their misery and allowed the two characters to finally marry.